Mexico

 Contact

-Refugees, migrants, and internally displaced people living in Mexico’s northern border cities, particularly women, girls, and LGBTQ refugees, face extremely high levels of violence, including kidnapping, human trafficking, and exploitation.
-Resources are limited, and support organizations are overwhelmed.
+Resources are limited, and humanitarian organizations are overwhelmed.
 Throughout the country, displaced people face challenges in accessing essential services, programs, and mechanisms to exercise their rights.

 Our Work